All sides push for earlier inclusion of charters as LAUSD readies its Unified Enrollment site

-The Universal Enrollment program is scheduled to be ready for the 2017 fall semester rollout, according to a presentation at a Tuesday committee meeting.
+The Unified Enrollment program is scheduled to be ready for the 2017 fall semester rollout, according to a presentation at a Tuesday committee meeting.
 The system will make it easier for parents to enroll their children in magnet schools, dual language programs, early education centers, and other alternative district school options.

 “This is a big change for LAUSD, it’s a way for families to know what we are doing and that there are options out there for them,” said LA Unified’s Chief of School Choice George Bartleson.
 “This is an equity and access issue.”

 With the online system, parents won’t have to fill out applications multiple times, they can change their options faster, and they can find out what the choices are in a simpler way, according to the district staff making the presentation to the Early Childhood Education and Parent Engagement Committee.
 Bartleson explained that the system helps families find school options, but including charter schools will take at least a year or more.

 More than 155,000 families are already registered in the system at apply.lausd.net, and 12,000 teachers will be trained over the summer to help parents with the process, said Chief Academic Officer Frances Gipson.
 The soft-launch has identified some issues already as the district prepares to integrate the system to find local schools and their availability.

 Bartleson said he envisions help being offered at parent centers during open houses, and even a possible roving mobile van to help families sign up and figure out the best educational options for their kids.

 But for now, those options won’t include the local charter schools in their neighborhoods.
 In fact, the system won’t even include the local affiliated charter schools, which are run by the district but often have their own lottery systems and waiting lists.